 STEVE GSCHMEISSNER / SCIENCE PHOTO LIBRARY STEVE GSCHMEISSNER / SCIENCE PHOTO LIBRARY

 Pituitary gland.
 Coloured transmission electron micrograph (TEM) of cells in the anterior pituitary gland, a hormone-secreting gland at the base of the brain.
-The cells' nuclei, which contain their genetic information, are brown.
-The cell at top left is a somatotroph cell, while the cell at bottom right is a gonadotroph cell.
-Both cells are secretory cells and have granules (purple) containing hormones to be secreted in their cytoplasm (pink).
+The cells' nuclei, which contain their genetic information, are dark green.
+The cell at centre is a somatotroph cell, a secretory cell that has granules (purple) containing hormones to be secreted in its cytoplasm (olive green).
 Somatotrophs secrete human growth hormone, which promotes growth and controls numerous metabolic processes.
-Gonadotrophs secrete leutinising hormone and follicle-stimulating hormone, which affect the ovaries or testis and regulate reproductive function.

 Model release not required.
 Property release not required.